 This year, a new crop of juniors will take to the stage, hoping to make an impression on the gymnastics world with two years to go before they have a shot at the big time.
-But before they do, let’s go back to a time when Vika was everyone’s pick for the next Olympic champion (slash when her bangs were absolutely out of control), when Carlotta Ferlito was known more for her incredible skills than for her media missteps, and when we all fell in love with the brilliant Guatemalan beam worker Sofi Gomez (who is thankfully still going strong, preparing for the Senior Pan Am Championships in Toronto later this month).
+But before they do, let’s go back to a time when Komova was everyone’s pick for the next Olympic champion (slash when her bangs were absolutely out of control), when Carlotta Ferlito was known more for her incredible skills than for her media missteps, and when we all fell in love with the brilliant Guatemalan beam worker Sofi Gomez (who is thankfully still going strong, preparing for the Senior Pan Am Championships in Toronto later this month).

 The Gymternet is tickled to bring you the third installment of The Gymternet’s Four Year Rewind.
 Enjoy!

 Viktoria Komova winning vault!?
 That’s what we get for allowing juniors to compete two vaults from the same family in a final, but while this isn’t something we would expect from senior Komova, she performs beautifully here.
 She does a gorgeous DTY, and then I think this was the first time we saw the Vikamanar, actually?
 Back when she could still do it somewhat well, that step off the mat aside.
 With vaults like these, she ran away with the title by over a point and a half while Maria Paula Vargas and Carlotta Ferlito placed second and third with near-identical FTYs paired with a Yurchenko layouts.